dlefcoe/PIL-testing/README.md

-# PIL-testing
+# PIL & tkinter -testing
-testing PIL on Python. some of the drawing functions.  what there is...
+testing PIL & Tkinter on Python. some of the drawing functions.  what there is...

 animate02.py - cirlce with clock hands that move around.

+randomCircles01.py - randon dots of different colours.

 👌